ncatlab/nlab-content/pages/8/9/2/7/17298/content.md

 ([MMSS00, prop.
 8.7, prop.
 8.8](#MMSS00))

+We break up this statement below as prop. \ref{StableWeakHomotopyEquivalenceIsStableEquivalence} and prop. \ref{StableEquivalencesThatAreStableWeakHomotopyEquivalences}.

 This is important in practice, since the stable equivalences are the weakequivalences in the stable model structure of theorem \ref{StableModelStructuresOnDiagramSpectra}, while the [[stable weak homotopy equivalences]] are typically more readily identified.

 The argument that every stable weak homotopy equivalence is in particular a stable equivalence is fairly formal; this we turn to first in prop. \ref{StableWeakHomotopyEquivalenceIsStableEquivalence} below.
-The converse statement however relies on explicit analysis of the class $K$ of generatinc acylic cofibrations in def. \ref{GeneratingAndGeneratingAcyclicCofibrationsForDiagramSpectra}.
-This takes a bit more work below, starting with prop. \ref{ExplicitFormOfFreeSpectra}.
+The converse statement in prop. \ref{StableEquivalencesThatAreStableWeakHomotopyEquivalences} however relies on explicit analysis of the class $K$ of generating acylic cofibrations in def. \ref{GeneratingAndGeneratingAcyclicCofibrationsForDiagramSpectra}.

 +-- {: .num_defn #AKindOfAlmostSpectrification}
 ###### Definition